mosip/documentation/docs/pre-registration-user-guide.md

 *Note*:
 * This choice will be available only if the ID issuer has configured the usage of optional languages.
-* Countries will have multiple languagues some of which will be *mandatory* while others could be *optional(regional languages)*.
+* Countries will have multiple languages some of which will be *mandatory* while others could be *optional(regional languages)*.
 MOSIP provides a configuration using which a country can mandate the capture of demographic data in required number of languages (combination of mandatory and optional).

 #### Step 2: Provide consent
 ![](_images/pre-reg-consent.png)